-The real draw with this hike isn’t the desitnaiotn but the trail itself which goes through picturesque meadows with some great views.
+The real draw with this hike isn’t the destination but the trail itself which goes through picturesque meadows with some great views.
 It’s also a perfect hike when wildflowers are blooming.

-This is a very easy and very crowded trail in Mount Rainier that travels through an old growth forest with trees reaching 300′ tall and 1,000 years old.
-The trailhead parking is right after you pass through the Stevens Canyon Entrance and can get very busy so try to time your arrival very early or late in order to find parking.
+This is a very easy and very crowded trail in Mount Rainier that travels through an old-growth forest with trees reaching 300′ tall and 1,000 years old.
+The trailhead parking is right after you pass through the Stevens Canyon Entrance and can get very busy so try to time your arrival very early or late to find parking.

-If you want an all day adventure, start at Grove of the Patriarchs and continue on as far as you like.
+If you want an all-day adventure, start at Grove of the Patriarchs and continue as far as you like.